fenago/pytest-quick-start-guide/testing-with-pytest/Lab_2.md

 ### Testing a Package

-We’ll use the sample project, Tasks, as discussed in The Tasks Project, on page xii, to see how to write test functions for a Python package.
-Tasks is a Python package that includes a command-line tool of the same name, tasks.
+We’ll use the sample project, Tasks, as discussed in The Tasks Project, to see how to write test functions for a Python package.
+Tasks is a

-Appendix 4, Packaging and Distributing Python Projects includes an explanation of how to distribute your projects locally within a small team or globally through PyPI, so I won’t go into detail of how to do that here;
-however, let’s take a quick look at what’s in the Tasks project and how the different files fit into the story of testing this project.
+Python package that includes a command-line tool of the same name, tasks.

 Following is the file structure for the Tasks project: